 Spinal Trauma

-A new health specialty code S44 Orthopaedic spinal surgery has been created to enable the identification of spinal trauma event records reported to the NMDS.
+Health specialty code S44 Orthopaedic spinal surgery was created 1 July 2020 to enable the identification of spinal trauma event records reported to the NMDS.

 The health speciality code S44 Orthopaedic spinal surgery is only valid for use by Canterbury DHB (agency 4021) and Counties Manukau DHB (agency 1023).